Our off-site Research Farm is a unique and versatile facility for the study of sheep nutrition, health and reproductive biology.

 - Primary and secondary antibody production.

-Biomedical research carried out at the Farm focuses on the causes and consequences of pregnancy complications and related conditions, such as fetal growth restriction, preterm birth, maternal nutrition and age, maternal obesity and twinning/ multiple pregnancies.
+Core biomedical research at the Farm focuses on the causes and consequences of pregnancy complications and related conditions, such as fetal growth restriction, preterm birth, maternal nutrition and age, maternal obesity and twinning/multiple pregnancies.

 New developments include collaborations at the University of Auckland to develop in-vitro rumen/bioreactor systems to channel IP development to on-farm applications for clients and collaborators.